Ensemble (political coalition)

 Ensemble (lit.
 'Together', stylised in all caps), known in full as Ensemble pour la République (Together for the Republic), is a liberal political coalition in France created by Emmanuel Macron.
-Formed in November 2021 as Ensemble Citoyens, it makes up the presidential majority and includes Renaissance (RE, formerly known as En Marche and La République En Marche!), Democratic Movement (MoDem), Horizons, En commun, and the Progressive Federation.
+Formed in November 2021 as Ensemble Citoyens, it makes up the presidential majority and includes Renaissance (RE, formerly known as En Marche and La République En Marche!), Democratic Movement (MoDem), Horizons, En Commun, and the Progressive Federation.
 The coalition included the parties Agir and Territories of Progress (TDP) until they were merged into the rebranded Renaissance.
-Ensemble has mainly been described as being centrist and sometimes as centre-right on the political spectrum.
+Ensemble has mainly been described as being centrist or as centre-right on the political spectrum.

 After the 2022 French legislative election, the coalition won a plurality of seats but lost its majority in the National Assembly.
 In 2024, they were reduced further into third place in terms of votes but second in seats.